Domestic

 Criminal Penalties

-- • Substantial Monetary Fines
+- • Monetary fines based on circumstances

-- • Court-Ordered Probation
+- • Probation with specified conditions

 Protective Orders

-- • Restraining & No-Contact Orders
+- • Restraining orders prohibiting contact

 Possible Defense Strategies